 A receipt can be faked just like anything else.
 If the seller provides you with a receipt, make sure to call the corresponding store to see if the bag was actually sold there.

 These tips will help you with the basics of authenticating a potential future purchase and help you identify the most mistakes that counterfeiters tend to make in their replicas.
-Make sure to do your research about the specifics of the bag you’re interested in and get it authenticated by a third party if you have any doubts.
-Happy Hermès hunting, ladies!
+Make sure to do your research about the specifics of the bag you’re interested in and get it professionally authenticated if you have any doubts.
+Happy Hermes hunting, ladies!

 Love that Bag is not affiliated with the above-mentioned brands.
 We guarantee these to be authentic items.